Maps and plans

 From 1801, Public General Enclosure Acts were passed.
 The General Enclosure Act of 1845 appointed permanent Enclosure Commissioners to issue Enclosure Awards.
 Most Enclosure records which survive are from this period.

 Enclosure awards recite the Act of Parliament which has been made, and then list the names of the commissioners; the name of the owner of the land to be enclosed; a description of the land to be enclosed; a list of the allotments of land to be made, and to whom they are to be allotted.
 They are usually accompanied by a plan.
+Copies of enclosure awards have sometimes been deposited with parish records.

 You can find out more about enclosures using the National Archives research guide.

-What language were the records written?
+What language were the records written in?

 Tithe apportionments and enclosure awards are in English.
 It is our policy to catalogue records in the language they were originally written.